 - Suggestions: Keep the areas dry from milk or saliva.
 Use sensitive soap such as this one with little or no fragrance.
 We used Ceptaphil and it helped a little bit but honestly they really just have to grow out of it.
 It’s from the hormones left in the baby from the mother.
 It’s not because they are dirty.

 3. Baby Eczema.

 Baby Eczema is pretty similar to baby acne and it’s sometimes hard to tell the difference.
 Baby Eczema is usually rough, dry skin and can appear on their face, neck and body.
-If you see rashes in their folds of their skin it’s most likely eczema.
+If you see rashes in their folds of their skin it’s

 - Suggestions: Aquaphor.
 It’s like a Vaseline type substance, some people says it helps; others say it didn’t do a thing.
 It can help the itching though that eczema might cause.
 If it’s a really bad case talk with your pediatrician because they might be able to prescribe something better.

 I like to call it Cradle Crap.
 It’s this yellowish flaky scalp that is all over the head and it can spread behind their ears, neck and even on their face.
 These poor kids can not catch a break their first couple months of life.

 - Suggestions: Olive oil, put it on their scalp and let it soak in for about 15 minutes.
 Give them a bath and wash it out with baby shampoo.
 Then after the bath, take a soft brush and brush over the cradle crap.
 You may have to repeat a couple times but this worked best for us; way better

 5. Lumpy Nipple.

 You guys, I thought my kid seriously had breast cancer at the age of 2 weeks!
 And he’s a boy!
 I picked him up one day and noticed he had a lump in one of his nipples.
 I of course googled it right away and found out it’s completely normal and is pretty common in newborns.